Expose localhost Kubernetes

 1. Getting Kubernetes (minikube)

 Minikube will allow you to setup local kubernetes cluster on Windows, macOS or Linux machine very easily.
-You can follow on how to setup minikube in your local machine.
+You can follow this guide on how to setup minikube in your local machine.

 Once you have installed minikube, start your cluster.